Willo Perron

 WP

 I was always motivated to make money—that’s why I had so many businesses.
 I had a record shop, a label, multiple stores, threw club nights.
-It was a bit messy and all over the place because I was a kid out partying every night, but there was definitely an aspiration to be financially successful—it just had to coagulate at some point.
-It’s just planting seeds and some stuff grows and some stuff doesn’t.
+It was messy and all over the place because I was a kid out every night, but there was definitely ambition.
+It just had to consolidate at some point.
+You plant seeds—some of them grow, some don’t.

 EO